dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

     AA__BOHR = 1 / BOHR__AA

 At the beginning of the ``main()`` function, the atom coordinates and lattice vectors are defined.
-In this case, a conversion to atomic units is necessary, since a `.gen` block is used whose values usually have the unit Ångström.
+In this case, a conversion to atomic units is necessary, since a `.gen` block is used whose values are usually in units of Ångström.

 .. _sec-interfaces-pyapi-codeblock1: